unitaryfoundation/ucc-bench/README.md

 When run as a GitHub action for the standard results, we expect this to be the Git hash of the and Git hash date of the corresponding commit.

+By default, if an individual benchmark in the suite fails for some reason, an error will be printed but the remaining benchmarks will run and save their results.
+To fail the entire run on a single benchmark failure, set the `--strict` flag.

 ### Common Workflows

 #### Adding a New Compiler